College of Liberal Arts & Sciences

 What is a typical day like for a dance major?

-All major level ballet and modern classes have three professors who teach on a five week rotation with live accompaniment.
+All major level ballet technique and contemporary movement practices classes have two professors who teach on a seven-week rotation with live accompaniment.
 Class sizes range from 15 to 40 students depending on studio size and class demand.
 Technique classes are typically one hour and twenty minutes in length.

-The Bachelor of Arts (BA) emphasizes a rigorous studio curriculum in conjunction with multiple academic disciplines giving the student in-depth knowledge of dance that is connected to other humanistic endeavors.
+The Bachelor of Arts (BA) emphasizes a rigorous studio curriculum in conjunction with multiple academic disciplines giving the student a depth of knowledge in dance that is connected to other humanistic endeavors.
 Students meet the degree requirements through course work, concert productions, and independent projects.
 The degree encompasses technical and creative practice, body sciences, theoretical studies in dance, and other areas of inquiry.
 The BA in dance requires a minimum of 120 s.h., including 53 s.h. of work for the major.

 What performance opportunities are available?